The-Developer-Nate/MonkeModManager/README.md

 This uses the github api to get the latest release of all these mods, so you know you'll always be getting the latest version!
-(If you've made a mod that you want added to the installer, send me a message on Discord! `Steven 🎀#0001`)